Math Analysis Syllabus 2016-2017

+Course Description.
 Math Analysis is a pre-calculus course that includes an in-depth conceptual analysis of algebraic, polynomial, rational, logarithmic, exponential, and trigonometric functions.
-Topics include graphical behavior, domains and ranges, roots (real & complex), turning points using the first derivative, graphing (using transformations with and without a graphing calculator), application problem solving and data analysis (using introductory statistics, given data, and data gathered in laboratory activities), and an introduction to integration.
+Topics include graphical behavior, domains and ranges, roots (real & complex), turning points using the first derivative, graphing (using transformations with and without a graphing calculator), application problem solving, and an introduction to integration.
 Parametric equations are presented with a focus on applications and conceptual analysis.
 Analysis includes required algebraic proofs and/or conceptual explanations in all written and oral presentations.
 Graphing calculators, spreadsheets, and a computer algebra system are used extensively.
-The study of matrices is included and optional topics include an introduction to sequences and series.
+The study of matrices and the study of limits are included and optional topics include an introduction to sequences and series.